-- To elect eight directors to serve for one-year terms expiring at the 2023 annual meeting of stockholders; - To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2023; - To conduct a non-binding, advisory vote to approve the compensation of our named executive officers: - 4.
-To approve the amendment and restatement of our certificate of incorporation to permit stockholders holding 20% of our outstanding common stock to call special meetings; - To approve the amendment and restatement of our certificate of incorporation to permit the exculpation of officers; - 6.
-To approve the amendment and restatement of the Guidewire Software, Inc. 2020 Stock Plan; and - To transact such other business as may properly come before the annual meeting or at any and all adjournments, continuations or postponements thereof.
+- To elect eight directors to serve for one-year terms expiring at the 2024 annual meeting of stockholders; - 2.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2024; - To conduct a non-binding, advisory vote to approve the compensation of our named executive officers: - To approve the amendment and restatement of the Guidewire Software, Inc. Amended and Restated 2020 Stock Plan; and - 5.
+To transact such other business as may properly come before the annual meeting or at any and all adjournments, continuations or postponements thereof.

-If you owned our common stock at the close of business on October 24, 2022, you may attend and vote at the annual meeting.
+If you owned our common stock at the close of business on October 23, 2023, you may attend and vote at the annual meeting.

-On or about November 8, 2022, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement and 2022 Annual Report on Form 10-K.
+On or about November 2, 2023, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement and 2023 Annual Report on Form 10-K.

-Our Proxy Statement and 2022 Annual Report on Form 10-K can also be accessed directly at www.proxyvote.com using the 16-digit control number located on your proxy card or in the instructions accompanying your proxy materials.
+Our Proxy Statement and 2023 Annual Report on Form 10-K can also be accessed directly at www.proxyvote.com using the 16-digit control number located on your proxy card or in the instructions accompanying your proxy materials.